Meridian Behavioral Health is launching a systemwide application of a patented technology for the safe disposal of unused prescription medication.

 A National Institute on Alcohol Abuse and Alcoholism (NIAAA) alert states that digital and mobile technologies to enhance alcohol use treatment appear to work best when integrated with traditional approaches.

 Carlos Blanco, MD, PhD, professor of psychiatry at Columbia University Medical Center, will become director of the National Institute on Drug Abuse's (NIDA's) Division of Epidemiology, Services, and Prevention Research later this month.

 Kent L. Brown, the newly hired CEO of the Fairbanks treatment facility in Indianapolis, is the former chief operating officer of an Ohio hospital.

 Two U.S. House members have introduced legislation that would require health professionals and school personnel to be trained in early detection of eating disorders.

-A report from the Substance Abuse and Mental Health Services Administration (SAMHSA) documents a doubling of emergency department visits related to synthetic cannabinoids from 2010-2011.
+Two reports from the Substance Abuse and Mental Health Services Administration (SAMHSA) indicate a significant increase in hospital emergency department visits related to the opioid tramadol.

 Faces & Voices of Recovery has announced that recovery historian William White will receive a lifetime achievement award at the national organization's annual recovery event this July.